albar965/littlenavmap-manual/en/MENUS.md

 #### Show Database Files {#show-database-files}

-This opens _Little Navmap_&#039;s database directory in a file manager.
+This opens _Little Navmap_'s database directory in a file manager.
 See [Running without Flight Simulator Installation](RUNNOSIM.md#running-without-flight-simulator-installation) for more information on copying database files between different computers.
 This allows _Little Navmap_ to be run on a remote computer (e.g. Windows, Mac or Linux) using the same database that was created on the computer running the flight simulator.

 #### ![Load Scenery Library](../images/icons/database.png "Load Scenery Library") Load Scenery Library {#load-scenery-library}